Joint research programme on the macroeconomy, taxation and banking

 Impact of Brexit

 One of the first completed projects as part of the programme was a comprehensive assessment of possible implications for the Irish economy of a UK exit from the European Union, which was prepared as a risk assessment in 2015 prior to the referendum result.
 Following the referendum decision in favour of Brexit, more in-depth work on the potential effects on the Irish economy became a key focus of the research programme.
 A major aspect of this involved the use of the ESRI’s COSMO macroeconomic model to examine a range of Brexit scenarios and the channels through which they could impact the Irish economy.
 This work formed the baseline for how the effects of Brexit have been incorporated into forecasts for the path of Irish GDP.
 At a more disaggregated level, other work on the potential impact of Brexit focused on transport connections between Ireland and the UK, specifically with regard to the role of the UK as a land-bridge to other trading partners.
 With the COVID-19 pandemic having a major impact on the Irish economy, work was also undertaken to examine the extent to which COVID-19 might interact with Brexit, particularly in the event of no trade deal being agreed.
 This found that the sector-level exposure was quite different for each shock with those most impacted by COVID-19 at the lower end of the risk profile from Brexit and vice versa.
+Following the end of the Brexit transition period, the initial impact on Irish and EU trade links with the UK were examined.
+This showed sharp declines in imports from Great Britain and increased trade with Northern Ireland as customs checks were introduced.

 Fuel and carbon taxes

 Reflecting the importance of carbon pricing in achieving targets on tackling climate change, this research aims to create a better understanding of how different carbon tax rates can be expected to impact both the economy and the level of CO2 emissions.
 This involves the development of an Energy Social Accounting Matrix which makes it possible to evaluate the emission reduction associated with specific carbon tax policies.
 The explicit modelling of sectorial inter-linkages makes it possible to investigate the wider economic impacts of a specific shock or policy through the different transmission channels in the economy and distributional impacts of policies.
 Work in this area included the estimation of direct and indirect impacts of the carbon tax itself and also how distributional impacts could be offset by different uses of the resulting revenue.
 The report on The economic and distributional impacts of an increased carbon tax with different revenue recycling schemes by Kelly de Bruin, Eoin Monaghan and Aykut Mert Yakut which was undertaken as part of the joint research programme in 2019 was awarded the 2020 Miriam Hederman-O’Brien prize by the Foundation for Fiscal Studies.
+Further work on the economic impacts of climate transition extended the modelling of carbon tax to also include other policy targets on electric vehicles and domestic retrofitting.

 Another topic undertaken as part of the research programme examined how the differential prices of motoring fuels between Ireland and Northern Ireland as well as exchange rate variations can create an incentive to purchase motoring fuels across the Border.